Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 James Abram Garfield, the 20th President, was born in Cuyahoga County, Ohio, where he became the last President to be born in a log cabin.
 His father passed away when he was only two years old.
 As a result, he worked very hard to earn money for his education.

 As a boy, he cut wood, farmed, as well as attended school when he was able.
 At 16, he began driving horses and mules that pulled boats on the Ohio Canal as a tow boy.

-In order to afford college, he worked as a janitor at Williams College in Massachusetts where he attended.
+To afford college, he worked as a janitor at Williams College in Massachusetts, where he attended.
 When he graduated, he became a professor of Greek and Latin at Western Reserve Eclectic Institute in Ohio.
 It is now known as Hiram College.
-A year after becoming a professor there, he became the colleges president.
+A year after becoming a professor there, he became the college's president.
 He was known to amuse his students by writing Greek with one hand and Latin with the other at the same time.

 Fighting in Civil War and Elected Positions

 In 1880 during an election year, he became a Republican U.S. Senator.
 Republicans were having a hard time deciding on a candidate.
 Garfield was pushing for his friend John Sherman.
-Each time Sherman failed to win the votes needed.
-They voted 35 times, never once coming to a a decision.
+Unfortunately, each time Sherman failed to win the votes needed and they voted 35 times, never once coming to a decision.

 While President, many people begged Garfield for Civil Service jobs, going so far as stopping his carriage to ask him.
 Since he could not give a job to everyone, many people left disappointed.
 One of them was Charles Guiteau.

 Four months after taking office, in July of 1882, Garfield's Secretary of State invited American republics to a conference in Washington.
 Unfortunately, this meeting never took place.